-MDI-7 and MDI-10 are the names for the input boards.
-MDI-7 and MDI-10 support 8 MP input bandwidth.
+MDI-7, MDI-10 and MDI-11 are the names for the input boards.
+MDI-7, MDI-10 and MDI-11 all support 8 MP input bandwidth.

 • For details see the technical specification of the boards.

 Display Settings

 Each display can be used in several ways - with an MDM-like functionality, or with MDM-KVM-functionality for video streaming.
 Not all of the selections may be visible for certain displays.